yyrigby/js_scroll/README.md

 js_scroll
 =========

 Exercise for the CodingDojo's Javascript course.

-See the learning platform to see how you should improve the codes.
-There are several bugs with the codes which are intentional. :)
+Improved the original code to type the last character and have the cursor move to the right after a space is typed.